sholtodouglas/multihost_dataloading/cloud_tpu_workflow.md

 Now you can edit code anyway you like!

 Personally, I like to use vs-code remote to jump directly into host 0 and make edits there.
 Then, when you want to run a file take advantage of the terminal broadcasting to simply run it across all panes in tmux as though you had one terminal.
+Any changes you make will be reflected in the background by fswatch + rsync.

 Other options I've heard that work well are emacs on host 0, using terminal broadcasting!